We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 Day Three: Discuss it with an attorney

-Katie and Jason spoke with their attorney.
+Katie and Jason each spoke with their own attorneys.
 Katie was scared that things would go poorly again, but found the opposite to be true:

 Within a few weeks, their prenup was finalized.